 Unfamiliar cultures can be confusing to many around the world.
-Why do cultural practices differ so much across the world, and how can we start to understand them?
+Why do cultural practices differ so much, and how can we start to understand them?
 These questions are relevant not just for businesses, but for individuals as well.

 This dimension displays how a culture handles inequality, particularly in relation to money and power.
 In some cultures, inequality and hierarchal statuses are a way of life.
 A caste system is an example of a power distance that ranks higher on the 1-100 scale.
 Individuals in a caste society accept the fact that they are born into a certain social class, and they can’t rise beyond that social class.

 Low power distance cultures move in the other direction; they place a high value on the equal distribution of societal power.
 If only a few maintain all the power and wealth, it’s viewed as unfair.

 This dimension focuses on the unification of culture.
 In individualistic cultures, the population is less tightly-knit, and there is an “every man for himself” mentality.
 People are expected to take care of themselves and their immediate family first.

 In collectivist cultures, importance is placed on the concept of “we” instead of “I,” with closely connected groups within that population working together.
 Benefits for the group as a whole is the main focus, while benefits for the self stem from the group mentality.

 This dimension is generally easy to observe in a culture.
 Countries like America and Australia have a high score in individualism.
 In contrast, cultures like China and Japan score low in individualism, as most act in the interests of the group.